onap/vnfrqts-requirements/docs/Chapter8.rst

 R-48917: The VNF **MUST** monitor for and alert on (both sender and receiver) errant, running longer than expected and missing file transfers, so as to minimize the impact due to file transfer errors.

-R-79107: The VNF **MUST**, if not using the NCSP’s IDAM API, enforce a configurable maximum number of Login attempts policy for the users.
+R-79107: The VNF **MUST**, if not using the NCSP's IDAM API, enforce a configurable maximum number of Login attempts policy for the users.
 VNF provider must comply with "terminate idle sessions" policy.
 Interactive sessions must be terminated, or a secure, locking screensaver must be activated requiring authentication, after a configurable period of inactivity.
 The system-based inactivity timeout for the enterprise identity and access management system must also be configurable.

 R-75850: The VNF **SHOULD** decouple persistent data from the VNFC and keep it in its own datastore that can be reached by all instances of the VNFC requiring the data.

-R-46960: The VNF **MUST** utilize only the Guest OS versions that are supported by the NCSP’s Network Cloud.
+R-46960: The VNF **MUST** utilize only the Guest OS versions that are supported by the NCSP's Network Cloud.
 [5]_

 R-21210: The VNF **MUST** implement the following input validation control: Validate that any input file has a correct and valid Multipurpose Internet Mail Extensions (MIME) type.
 Input files should be tested for spoofed MIME types.